JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/intro-aws/project-structure/index.md

 ![explore_step_6](./steps/step6.png)

-<strong>Lambda handler</strong> is nothing, but a pure python function.
-It takes a set of events and from
-that event you will be getting all information like the request body etc.
+**Lambda handler** is nothing but a pure python function.
+It takes a set of events and from that event you will be getting all information like the request body etc.